mshroyer/pointfree/doc/index.rst

 :Release: |version|
 :Date: |today|

-:py:mod:`pointfree` is Pythonic pointfree programming.
-This is its documentation.
+:py:mod:`pointfree` is a module providing Pythonic pointfree programming.
+This documentation serves as both a general introduction to the the module and the canonical reference on its contents.

 .. toctree::
    :maxdepth: 2